Multiple birth: Incomplete separation

-Multiples may be monochorionic, sharing the same chorion, with resultant risk of twin-to-twin transfusion syndrome.
-Monochorionic multiples may even be monoamniotic, sharing the same amniotic sac, resulting in risk of umbilical cord compression and nuchal cord.
-In very rare cases, there may be conjoined twins, possibly impairing function of internal organs.
+Multiples may be monochorionic, sharing the same chorion (placenta), with resultant risk of twin-to-twin transfusion syndrome.
+Monochorionic multiples may even be monoamniotic, sharing the same amniotic sac, increasing the risk of umbilical cord compression and cord entanglement.
+In very rare cases, twins may be conjoined, possibly impairing the function of internal organs.

 Mortality rate (stillbirth)

 Multiples are also known to have a higher mortality rate.
 It is more common for multiple births to be stillborn, while for singletons the risk is not as high.
 A literary review on multiple pregnancies shows a study done on one set each of septuplets and octuplets, two sets of sextuplets, 8 sets of quintuplets, 17 sets of quadruplets, and 228 sets of triplets.
 By doing this study, Hammond found that the mean gestational age (how many weeks when birthed) at birth was 33.4 weeks for triplets and 31 weeks for quadruplets.
-This shows that stillbirth happens usually 3–5 weeks before the woman reaches full term and also that for sextuplets or higher it almost always ends in death of the fetuses.
+This shows that stillbirth happens usually 3–5 weeks before the woman reaches full term, and also that for sextuplets or higher it almost always ends in death of the fetuses.

 Though multiples are at a greater risk of being stillborn, there is inconclusive evidence whether the actual mortality rate is higher in multiples than in singletons.

 Prevention in IVF

-Today many multiple pregnancies are the result of in vitro fertilisation (IVF).
+Today, many multiple pregnancies are the result of in vitro fertilisation (IVF).
 In a 1997 study of 2,173 embryo transfers performed as part of in vitro fertilisation (IVF), 34% were successfully delivered pregnancies.
 The overall multiple pregnancy rate was 31.3% (24.7% twins, 5.8% triplets, and .08% quadruplets).
-Because IVFs are producing more multiples, a number of efforts are being made to reduce the risk of multiple births- specifically triplets or more.
+Because IVFs are producing more multiples, several efforts are being made to reduce the risk of multiple births- specifically triplets or more.
 Medical practitioners are doing this by limiting the number of embryos per embryo transfer to one or two.
 That way, the risks for the mother and fetuses are decreased.

-The appropriate number of embryos to be transferred depends on the age of the woman, whether it is the first, second or third full IVF cycle attempt and whether there are top-quality embryos available.
+The appropriate number of embryos to be transferred depends on the woman's age, whether it is the first, second, or third full IVF cycle attempt, and whether top-quality embryos are available.
 According to a guideline from The National Institute for Health and Care Excellence (NICE) in 2013, the number of embryos transferred in a cycle should be chosen as in following table: